nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Date filter ###

-All relevant records **MUST** be returned (i.e. no time limit/filtering is to be applied).
+All relevant records **MUST** be returned (that is, no time limit/filtering is to be applied).

 ### Subsection content banner ###

-Providers message describing at a summary level how they have populated this section.
+Provider's message describing at a summary level how they have populated this section.

 ### Table columns ###